-Our SENCO is a member of the Senior Management Team.
-They are allocated 2 days a week to manage SEND provision.
+Our SENCO has many years of experience in this role and is a member of the Senior Management Team.
+They are allocated 2.5 days a week to manage SEND provision.

 We have a team of 15 teaching assistants, including higher level teaching assistants (HLTAs) and Nursery Nurses who are trained to deliver SEN provision.